saeye/sparta_news/readme.md

 - **Comment System:** Users can add, view, update, and delete comments on news articles.
 Notifications are sent to the article author when a new comment is added.
 - **Likes System:** Users can like and unlike news articles.
 Points are awarded to the article author when their article is liked.
 - **Search Functionality:** Search news articles based on various criteria such as title, content, or author.
 Integrated support for searching across multiple fields.
-- **Sorting and Ranking:** News articles can be sorted and ranked based on various metrics including recency and user engagement (likes, comments).
 - **User Liked News:** Users can view a list of news articles they have liked.
 - **Web Crawling:** Allows authenticated users to crawl external news websites, extract articles, and save them to the database.
 Supports multiple news sources with specific parsers.
 - **Dynamic News Summarization:** Automatically summarizes the content of news articles into concise, digestible chunks.
-- **Multilingual Translation:** Translates news summaries into multiple languages for broader accessibility.
+- **Multilingual Translation:** Translates news summaries into Korean for English content.
 - **Points System:** Users earn points for creating posts, receiving likes, and writing comments.
 Points can be tracked and incentivize user engagement.
 - **Email Notifications:** Authors receive email notifications when new comments are made on their posts.